laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 Preferred Encoding ({{Section 3.4.3 of -cbor}}).

 {: group="1"}
-1. The Common CBOR Deterministic Encoding Profile turns this recommendation into a mandate: Integers that can be represented by basic major type 0 and 1 are encoded using the deterministic encoding defined for them, and integers outside this range are encoded using the preferred serialization ({{Section 3.4.3 of -cbor}}) of tag 2 and 3 (i.e., no leading zeros).
+1. The Common CBOR Deterministic Encoding Profile (CDE) turns this recommendation into a mandate: Integers that can be represented by basic major type 0 and 1 are encoded using the deterministic encoding defined for them, and integers outside this range are encoded using the preferred serialization ({{Section 3.4.3 of -cbor}}) of tag 2 and 3 (i.e., no leading zero bytes).

 Most tags capture more specific application semantics and therefore may be harder to define a deterministic encoding for.